swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     ls s<tab><tab>

 When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `s`.
+The reason is that there are *multiple* directories in the home directory which start with `s`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

-Tab completion can also fill in the names of programs.
-For example, enter `e<tab><tab>`.
-You will see the name of every program that starts with an `e`.
-One of those is `echo`.
-If you enter `ech<tab>` you will see that tab completion works.

 # Command History